Druwayu isn't Compatible with Wica or Druidry

 Wica is fundamentally a ritual-centric religion.
 Core elements include ceremonial magic, seasonal rites, sacred space construction (such as circles), and symbolic polarity often expressed through Goddess and God imagery.
 Ritual acts are understood as spiritually operative, not merely symbolic, and are central to religious practice.

-Druwayu does not emphasize ritual magic or ceremonial practice as a primary means of religious expression though it is not apposed to such entirely.
-It refers to such things by a generic context of the craft but is also something deeply contemplated as well.
+Druwayu does not emphasize ritual magic or ceremonial practice as a primary means of religious expression, though it is not opposed to such entirely.
+It refers to such things by a generic context of "the craft," but it is also something deeply contemplated.

 Its focus lies in philosophical examination, ethical reasoning, and interpretive frameworks rather than in the performance of rites intended to effect spiritual or metaphysical change.
 While symbolic elements may be present, they function conceptually rather than magically.